 ▶ The content prohibits secondary processing and commercial use without prior consent.

-For privacy reasons, Samsung SDS does not allow unauthorized collections of e-mail addresses posted on this website.
-This includes means of electronic mail collection software or other technical ways.
-Please be advised that violations of this policy will be subject to criminal persecution under the Information and Communication Network Act.
+For privacy reasons, Samsung SDS does not allow unauthorized collections of e-mail addresses posted on this website through the electronic mail collection software or other technical devices.
+Please be advised that violations of this policy will be subject to criminal persecution under the Information and Communications Network Act.

 We collect and use personal information when you use make inquiries, download white papers or subscribe to newsletters.
 Please read this agreement carefully before consenting.